The extension problem for graph $C^*$-algebras: Introduction

-All but $(c)\Longrightarrow (a)$ is clear, and Bentmann establishes this when both $E_i$ are finite graphs without sinks and sources.
-By a slight refinement of our main result, we are able to confirm this in Corollary \ref{bentmannplus} beyond Bentmann's work in the very special case when both $C^*(E_1)$ and $C^*(E_3)$ are simple.
+The forward implication is known to hold, and Bentmann's result establishes the converse when both $E_1$ and $E_3$ are finite graphs with no sinks and no sources.
+By a slight refinement of our main result, we are able to remove both the finiteness and the ``no sinks and no sources" hypotheses in the very special case when both $C^*(E_1)$ and $C^*(E_3)$ are simple (see Corollary \ref{bentmannplus}).
 At this stage we do not have a workable conjecture for the general extension problem for graph $C^*$-algebras with finitely many ideals.

 The paper is organized as follows: We summarize notation and provide a few preliminary lemmas in Section \ref{prelims}.
-In Section \ref{main} we state our extension result and succintly explain how existing results may be combined to prove the extension result in the 11 cases mentioned above.
-In Section \ref{remain} we then solve the remaining case.
+In Section \ref{remain} we solve the case hitherto left open.
+In Section \ref{main} we state our extension result and succinctly explain how existing results may be combined to establish the extension result in the remaining 11 cases mentioned above.